conf8o/chohnaikai/README.md

 A system for items that is interesting to closed community.

-For example, it notify game clips to Discord and aggregate reactions on them, and sort them.
+For example, in a game community with your friend, this can notify new game clips by members of them, aggregate reactions on them, and sort them.

 Also, users can implement particular ways to do them.